aubie87/XmlFileWorkflow/readme.md

 #### Questions
 - Where should folder and file naming live?
   - app settings or command line - or both?
+- How to exit the app after the last item is finished at the end of the pipeline?
+- Handle thrown exceptions during processing
+  - Add xml data that tells processing to throw an exception to test these scenarios.

 #### Notes